What is deep packet inspection (DPI) and why do we need it? An in-depth guide.

 Our DPI technology additionally extracts metadata to determine traffic attributes, including bandwidth used, traffic speed, latency, jitter, user locations and types of devices.
 It also examines traffic behavior and detects traffic that is malicious, suspicious or anomalous.

 ipoque’s DPI technology is built into its renowned DPI engines R&S®PACE 2 and R&S®vPACE.
-Our long-standing DPI software R&S®PACE 2 is based on scalar packet processing and caters to traffic filtering needs in traditional networks, while our VPP DPI engine R&S®vPACE, which was introduced last year, is based on FD.io's vector packet processing (VPP) framework and caters to more intensive computing environments.
+Our long-standing DPI software R&S®PACE 2 is based on scalar packet processing and caters to traffic filtering needs in traditional networks, while our VPP DPI engine R&S®vPACE, which was introduced last year, is based on vector packet processing (VPP) frameworks such as FD.io or DPDK Graph, making it ideal for more intensive computing environments.
 Both engines leverage an extensive traffic signature library that is updated weekly and that comprises thousands of protocol and application signatures.

 DPI technology has evolved significantly over the years.
 With a series of ground-breaking innovations ipoque has managed to take the lead in this area.
 These innovations make it possible to go beyond standard DPI to offer next-gen intelligence solutions which are capable of addressing the needs of future networks.
 One such enhancement is performance, which is critical in addressing the rapid growth in traffic volumes.
 R&S®PACE 2 delivers a throughput per core of 14 Gbps on average, while its cloud-native VPP counterpart, R&S®vPACE, delivers up to three times speedup, leveraging an improved average clocks-per-packet ratio.
 Both DPI engines feature first packet classification, that is, identifying flows from the very first packet, allowing faster and consistent policy responses across all related packets.